-How complex sales get more effective with Salesforce
+How to win more deals in complex sales with Salesforce

 Company A is involved in IT consulting.
 One day, it gets a promising lead – Company B, an online retailer that needs to develop a mobile shopping app.
 Having noticed that mobile visitors comprise 60% of their traffic and bring only 30% of revenue, they need to offer a convenient way for mobile users to shop in their web store.
 By adding a new sales channel, Company B expects to see a revenue boost upon the app implementation.
 Thus, they are really scrupulous about the choice of app developers (high perceived risk).
 After negotiations with top executives of Company B (multiple stakeholders), Company A prepares a proposal.
 There are minimum, if any, chances that Company B has sent a request to the only IT consulting company.
 Most likely, they have contacted several candidates, and now will compare offerings and discuss all the details to choose a contractor (a long sales cycle).